Bayesian Quantile and Expectile Optimisation: BAYESIAN OPTIMISATION

-All of the above-mentioned acquisition functions have been extended to batches of points: see for instance \cite{ginsbourger2010kriging,marmin2015differentiating} for EI, \cite{wu2016parallel} for KG or \cite{contal2013parallel,desautels2014parallelizing} for UCB.
-However, none actually fit our settings for two main reasons.
-First, most parallel acquisitions make use of explicit update equations for the GP moments, which are not available for our model.
-Second, most are designed for small batches (say, $\le 10$) and become numerically intractable for larger batches (say, $100$), which is our aim.
+In the case of quantiles and expectiles, adding points one at a time is impractical since many points are typically necessary to induce a significant change in the posterior for $g$.
+Hence, we focus here on \textit{batch-BO} strategies, for which the acquisition recommends a batch of $B>1$ points instead of a single one.
+The above-mentioned acquisition functions have been extended to handle batches: see for instance \citet{marmin2015differentiating} for EI, \citep{wu2016parallel} for KG, or \citet{desautels2014parallelizing} for UCB.
+However, none of these approaches actually fit our settings for two main reasons.
+Firstly, most parallel acquisitions ( like those based on EI or KG) make use of explicit update equations for the GP moments and assume access to a Gaussian posterior for observations, neither of which are available for our quantile (or expectile) model.
+For example, expected improvement assumes that we see noisy observations of the object that we wish to predict the improvement of.
+This is not the case in the quantile optimisation setting, as our observations are not noisy realisations of the quantile.
+Secondly, most existing batch acquisitions are designed for small batches (say, $B \le 5$) and become numerically intractable for the larger batches (say, $B>50$) that provide the data volumes necessary for optimising quantiles and expectiles.

-We propose in the following two alternatives, one based on a simple adaptation of UCB, the other based on the Thompson sampling approach proposed by \cite{hernandez2017parallel}.